Geraldcloudguy/terraform-project-2-IAM/README.md

 This Terraform project demonstrates creating AWS IAM users and roles with least-privilege policies.

+## Purpose / What it Demonstrates

+This project demonstrates:

+- Creating IAM users and roles with least-privilege permissions
+- Writing and applying IAM policies
+- Securing AWS resources using best practices
+- Understanding AWS IAM hierarchy and permissions
+- Managing users and roles programmatically and via the console

 ## Features
 - Create IAM user: gerald_user
 - Attach AWS managed policy: ReadOnlyAccess